brollin/speak-the-spire-talon/README.md

 To purchase a card, simply say its number.

-### Miscellaneous things

-- "peek" to click the button that looks like an eyeball, which allows you to peek the battle when choosing a card
-- sometimes you get into the keyboard mode, which selects a card by propping it up.
-This happens if you press left, right, or enter.
-To exit this mode, simply say "release"

 ### Known limitations

 Some actions don't have voice commands yet, so you will need to use a mouse or